-After our move to Albany, NY and the birth of our three sons, I started my business, Nettles and Green Threads, weaving colorful, luxury rayon chenille wearables and throws for shops and customers across the country and in Europe, South America, and Japan.
+Looking to sell some of the scarves and other textiles that came from my looms, I created my business, Nettles and Green Threads, weaving colorful, luxury rayon chenille wearables and throws for shops and customers across the country and in Europe, South America, and Japan.
 Clients included galleries at top resorts like the Greenbrier Hotel (WV) and the Broadmoor (CO), and museum shops like the Smithsonian’s Renwick.